How can you make sure that your project is going to be successful and deliver value? Discovery can help.

-Living Wage Week is being celebrated across Britain, and Everest Media is proud to be a part of it.
+Living Wage Week is being celebrated across Britain, and we're proud to be a part of it.

-We are pleased to be an accredited Living Wage employer.
-It means we are involved in the exciting movement, set up by the Living Wage Foundation, to improve working standards.
+We're pleased to be an accredited Living Wage employer.
+It means we're involved in the exciting movement, set up by the Living Wage Foundation, to improve working standards.

 Thanks to their work, hundreds of thousands of low paid workers have received a meaningful pay rise.

 Simply, employers signed up to the scheme believe their staff should be rewarded fairly for their workplace efforts.